-Faced with racial disparities, Sound Transit debates changes to fare enforcement
+Black passengers cited, punished disproportionately by Sound Transit fare enforcement

 When light rail was built through Seattle’s Rainier Valley, “we were told it’s going to be an opportunity for people in our neighborhood to go downtown for jobs, an opportunity for enhancing our well-being,” said Gregory Davis, managing strategist at the Rainier Beach Action Coalition, one of dozens of organizations urging enforcement changes.

-“If what comes out of it is a fare enforcement policy that in-debts our young people, that’s the opposite of what we were told the benefit would be,” Davis said.
+“If what comes out of it is a fare-enforcement policy that indebts our young people, that’s the opposite of what we were told the benefit would be,” Davis said.

 Disparities worsen with tickets and misdemeanors

-Note: Editor’s note: The comment thread on this story has been removed because too many recent comments were violating our Terms of Service.